-A.5.5 (5.5) CE102, conducted emissions, power leads, 10 kHz to 10 MHz.
+A.5.5 (5.5) CE102, conducted emissions, radio frequency potential, power leads.

-Applicability and limits: The requirements are applicable to leads that obtain power from sources that are not part of the EUT.
+Applicability and limits: The requirements are applicable from 10 kHz to 10 MHz for leads including returns, which obtain power from other sources not part of the EUT.
 There is no requirement on output leads from power sources.

 The basic concept in the lower frequency portion of the requirement is to ensure that the EUT does not corrupt the power quality (allowable voltage distortion) on the power buses present on the platform.
-Examples of power quality documents are MIL-STD-704 for aircraft, MIL-STD-1399 for ships, MIL-STD-1539 for space systems, and MIL-STD-1275 for military vehicles.
+Examples of power quality documents are MIL-STD-704 for aircraft, MIL-STD-1399-300 for ships, MIL-STD-1539 for space systems, and MIL-STD-1275 for military vehicles.

 Since power quality standards govern allowable distortion on output power, there is no need for separate EMI requirements on output leads.
 The output power leads are treated no differently than any other electrical interface.
 This standard does not directly control the spectral content of signals present on electrical interfaces.
 Waveform definitions and distortion limits are specified in documents such as interface control documents.
 In the case of output power, the quality of the power must be specified over an appropriate frequency range so that the user of the power can properly design for its characteristics.
-This situation is true whether the power source is a primary source such as 115 V, 400 Hz, or a \pm 15 VDC low current supply.
+This situation is true whether the power source is a primary source such as 115 V, 400 Hz, or a ±15 VDC low current supply.
 A significant indirect control on spectral content exists in the RE102 limits which essentially require that appropriate waveform control and signal transmission techniques be used to prevent unacceptable radiation (see discussion on CE102 limit placement and RE102 relationship below).